Photo by Ryan Lowry

 Detroit is—and always has been—a city of makers.
 From its Motor City days til now, the city's combination of creativity and determination has produced incredibly cool results.
-Here, 12 more places across the city that embody that spirit.
+Here are 12 places across Detroit to get a taste of its creative scene.

 Detroit Design Festival

-If there’s an essential time to explore Detroit, it’s during this three-day, citywide blowout of demos, tours, parties, and open studios.
-This year, catch it September 22–24. detroitdesignfestival.com
+If there’s an essential time to explore Detroit, it’s during this three-day, citywide blowout of demos, tours, parties, and open studios. detroitdesignfestival.com

-To take in Detroit’s neighborhoods at a sightseer’s pace, join 3,000 bicyclists for this all-ages ride.
-Mondays at 7:30 p.m. through October 22. slowroll.bike
+To take in Detroit’s neighborhoods at a sightseer’s pace, join 3,000 bicyclists for this all-ages ride. slowroll.bike

 Phil Cooley transformed a factory into an affordable launchpad for upstart businesses.
 There’s a free tour Wednesdays at 2 p.m. ponyride.org